MechanicalRock/mechanicalrock.github.io/_posts/2022-04-26-fivetran-custom-connector.md

 **Potential Issues to Consider**

 - Lambda timeouts and payload limit, see [**documentation**](https://docs.aws.amazon.com/lambda/latest/dg/configuration-function-common.html#configuration-memory-console)
-- Ensure calls to the Lambda are [**idempotent**](https://en.wikipedia.org/wiki/Idempotence) for a given FiveTran cursor
+- Ensure calls to the Lambda are [**idempotent**](https://en.wikipedia.org/wiki/Idempotence) for a given Fivetran cursor
 - Be wary or avoid using cursors supplied by the pagination of an upstream API that may not be persistent.

-**FiveTran Pagination**
+**Fivetran Pagination**

-FiveTran pagination allows your lambda function to specify if there is more data to be collected, this is achieved using the hasMore boolean return.
+Fivetran pagination allows your lambda function to specify if there is more data to be collected, this is achieved using the hasMore boolean return.

-When `hasMore = True`, state is updated as normal, however, FiveTran immediately calls the lambda with the updated state.
-This will keep occurring until `hasMore = False`, which then resets FiveTran to its default state.
+When `hasMore = True`, state is updated as normal, however, Fivetran immediately calls the lambda with the updated state.
+This will keep occurring until `hasMore = False`, which then resets Fivetran to its default state.

 [https://fivetran.com/docs/functions/faq/use-hasmore-flag](https://fivetran.com/docs/functions/faq/use-hasmore-flag)